dcutting/Song/README.md

 Note that in the subject syntax, the parentheses are optional if there's only one parameter.

-These two function calls are also equivalent:
+These function calls are also equivalent:

 ```
 inc(5)